 A token page is where on-chain and off-chain data of a token are displayed for Ethereum users' reference.
 The page can be overwhelming for a new or inexperienced user on their first visit to one.
-To understand the token page, this article will break down the token page and go through it in four different sections (Overview, Profile Summary, Public Note and Activity).
+To understand the token page, this article will break down the token page and go through it in three different sections (General Information, Token Details, and Activity).

 - Token: This is where the token logo and name are shown.
 The name is pulled from the token's source code while the logo is provided by the token's creator.
 If the creator did not submit a Token Update Request for the token, then the token's actual logo will not be displayed.

 - Token Reputation: This is an indicator of the token's reputation based on the criterias specified in our guide here.